FilipTelia/github-apps-test/README.md

 The Ruby script "generate-jwt.rb" in .github/ is used by the workflow to generate a JSON Web Token.

-To test if the authentication is successful, the workflow lists all the repos the App has access to and then clones a private repo that it has access to.
+To test if the authentication is successful, the workflow lists all the repos the app has access to and then clones a private repo that it has access to.